Dale Dickey: Career

 In 2022, Dickey played the leading role in the drama film A Love Song.
 The performance received positive reviews from critics, notably from the Los Angeles Times and Rolling Stone.
 The film marks the first leading role in her career.
 In her interview for IndieWire, Dickey said: "I fell between the cracks.
 I was not pretty enough in this category to be the leading lady and I wasn't quirky or odd enough in this category to be the only character actress".
 "Even in college, I tended to play everybody under 12 or over fifty.
 I think you finally grow into your age range and, sure enough, when I started getting into my mid-forties is when I started working more.
 I slowly built a career, but it was difficult."
 She received Independent Spirit Award for Best Lead Performance and Gotham Independent Film Award for Outstanding Lead Performance nominations for her role.
-Also that year, she played another leading role in the Irish drama film The Cry of Granuaile.
+Also that year, she starred in the thriller film, No Exit, and played another leading role in the Irish drama film The Cry of Granuaile playing a grieving American filmmaker who travels to the west of Ireland with an Irish assistant, in order to research the 16th-century swashbuckler of the title.
 In 2023, Dickey was cast in the Paramount+ western series Lawmen: Bass Reeves and Amazon series Fallout.
 Also that year, Dickey played the leading role in the crime thriller film The G written and directed by Karl R. Hearne.
+Released on November 29, 2024, The G received positive reviews from critics, on the review aggregator website Rotten Tomatoes, 100% of 41 critics' reviews are positive.
+Her performance was praised by Variety, The Guardian, Screen Daily and Alliance of Women Film Journalists.

+In 2024, Dickey played strong matriarch in the Western film, Horizon: An American Saga – Chapter 1, and in 2026 appeared in the road comedy-drama film, Hot Water playing key supporting role.
+On television, she had recurring roles on Bookie, Bosch: Legacy and The Lowdown.
+In 2026, Dickey guest-starred in an episode of Dutton Ranch, and later began starring in the horror comedy series, Widow's Bay.
+For her performance as Rosemary, an office worker whose monologue scenes went viral, Dickey received positive reviews and a Primetime Emmy Award nomination for Outstanding Supporting Actress in a Comedy Series.